-5.17.1.
-Poor Practice
+5.19.1 Poor Practice

-Allegations may relate to poor practice where an adult's or another young person's behaviour is inappropriate and may be causing concern to a young personPoor practice includes any behaviour which contravenes the Code of Conduct and Ethics (Appendix S), infringes an individual's rights and/or is a failure to fulfil the highest standards of care.
+Allegations may relate to poor practice where an adult's or another young person's behaviour is inappropriate and may be causing concern to a young person.
+Poor practice includes any behaviour which contravenes the Code of Conduct and Ethics (Appendix S), infringes an individual's rights and/or is a failure to fulfil the highest standards of care.
 Poor practice is unacceptable in the sporting environment and will be treated seriously and appropriate actions taken in line with the BTC Disciplinary Policy.

-5.17.2.
-Abuse
+5.19.2 Abuse

-Abuse can happen wherever there are young people and/or of any age.
+Abuse can happen wherever there are children or young people.
 Adverse childhood experiences can be so damaging and if untreated, they may follow a person into adulthood.
 For example, a person who has been abused as a young person may find it difficult or impossible to maintain stable, trusting relationships, become involved with drugs or prostitution, attempt suicide or even abuse a young person in the future.

-5.17.3.
-Bullying
+5.19.3 Bullying

-It is important to recognise that in some cases of abuse; it may not always be an adult abusing a young person It could be that the abuser is a young person or adult at risk themselves and this is recognised as bullying.
+It is important to recognise that in some cases of abuse; it may not always be an adult abusing a young person, it could be that the abuser is a child or young person themselves and this is recognised as bullying.
 It is important to be aware that adults can bully too.
 Bullying may be seen as deliberately hurtful behaviour, usually repeated over a period of time, where it is difficult for those bullied to defend themselves.